plum-umd/symphony-lang/writeup/spdz.md

 types of shares would need to be indexed on protocol instances.
 There are a few feasible extensions to PSL that would accommodate this:

-* The simplest extension to PSL that should work for the challenge problems (and thus arguably the first one that we should try to code up) would be to have protocol instances declared similarly to how principals are declared currently, then extend the language so that declared protocol instances can be passed around analogously to how principals are passed currently.
+1. The simplest extension to PSL that should work for the challenge problems (and thus arguably the first one that we should try to code up) would be to have protocol instances declared similarly to how principals are declared currently, then extend the language so that declared protocol instances can be passed around analogously to how principals are passed currently.

+   A mock-up of Karmarkar using this extension is given in `examples/karmarkar-decl.psl`.
+The only lines that require changes to PSL in order to support are commented with "SPDZ propsal."

-* A more complicated extension would require each crypto backend `B` to a program operation that looks something like:
+2. A more complicated extension would require a SPDZ backend to implement a type of protocol sessions `spdz_session` indexed on finite sets of principals and an operation for creating protocol sessions as values, which might look something like:

   ```
-  mk_instance : (P : Principals) -> B.share P
+  mk_spdz_sesh : (P : Principals) -> spdz_session P
   ```

-  I don't know enough about dependent types to know how hard this would be to support, although it seems relatively tractable, given that the instances would only be subject to some simple laws governing their equality.
+  I don't know enough about dependent types to know how hard this would be to support, although it seems relatively tractable, given that the instances would only be indexed by finite sets of principals, which are obviously much simpler to reason about than other richer sets of values that are commonly considered.

+  A mock-up of Karmarkar using this extension is given in `examples/karmarkar-setup.psl`.
+The only lines that require changes to PSL in order to support are commented with "SPDZ propsal."

+# Proposed design #

+My (Bill's) current view is that we should go with option (2), at least for the short term.
+It's just refined enough to give us the property that we need (roughly, that a PSL program that typechecks and is consistent with its resource file won't fail at runtime).

+Having a `setup` entry point could be interesting.
+The main drawbacks at the moment seem to be:

+* We don't yet have a example where it can do something that type declarations can't.
+* It would likely be more complicated to ensure that well-typed PSL programs don't fail, given that SPDZ session types are now indexed on session values that are created by evaluating program terms (in `setup`).